Call Now (972) 707-7816

 Even where the employer and employee have a wage deduction agreement for the allegedly damaged equipment, property, or vehicle, the FLSA’s minimum wage provisions cannot be waived.
 This means that, even after the deductions per the agreement, the non-exempt employee must still be paid at least $7.25 per hour worked in the corresponding pay period.
 If the deductions drop the hourly wage below $7.25 per hour, then the FLSA is generally violated even if there was an agreement between the employer and employee for those deductions.
 The employer may be liable for the difference between the wages paid and the minimum wage rate, liquidated damages for the FLSA violation, legal fees, and costs.

 This webpage should not be considered legal advice.
-Contact the Vaught Firm for a no cost initial consultation to learn more about the applicable law relative to your specific situation.
+Contact the Vaught Firm for a no cost initial consultation to learn more about the applicable payroll laws relative to your specific situation.
 The content of this page is based on federal law and Texas state law.